Quarantine pests

 Red-necked longhorn beetle (Aromia bungii)

-The red-necked longhorn beetle is a long-horned beetle that lives in forests, urban areas and in orchards.
-They infest, live in and cause damage to trees of the plum family, such as bird cherry, cherry, damson, bird berries and plum.
-The beetles can be found both in living plants and in timber, wooden products and wood packaging material.
+The red-necked longhorn beetle is a long-horned beetle that inhabits forests, urban areas, and orchards.
+It attacks, lives in, and causes damage to trees of the Prunus genus, such as bird cherry, cherry, damson, wild cherry, and plum.
+The beetles can be found in both living plants and in timber, wood products, and wood packaging materials.

-In the event of an infestation in Sweden, it is most important that the infested tree is taken down and destroyed.
-If this pest became established in Sweden, it would entail serious consequences, both through damage to trees and the financial consequences.
+In the event of an outbreak in Sweden, the most important measure is to fell and destroy all infested trees.
+If this pest were to be introduced into the country, it would have serious consequences, both through damage to trees and economic losses.

-The flight period for the red-necked longhorn beetle is from March to August with an intensive period from May to mid-July.
-The adult female lays eggs in cracks in the bark in the lower part of the trunk, at most 30 cm above the ground but also in larger branches.
+The flight period of the red-necked longhorn beetle extends from March to August, with peak activity from May to mid-July.
+The adult female lays eggs in cracks in the bark near the base of the trunk, no more than 30 cm above the ground, but also in larger branches.

 Symptoms

-The larvae damage the tree by chewing on and beneath the bark and on the wood.
-They create tunnels in branches and the trunk which prevent the passage of nutrition in the tree.
-The clearest symptom is round exit holes that are most often located on the trunk at about 30 cm above the ground.
+It is the larvae that cause damage to the trees by gnawing on and underneath the bark, as well as into the wood.
+They create tunnels in branches and the trunk, disrupting the nutrient supply of the host tree.
+The most obvious symptom is round exit holes, usually found on the trunk up to about 30 cm above the ground.

 Distribution

-The beetle has been present historically in China, North and South Korea, Mongolia and Vietnam.
-More recently, the red-necked longhorn beetle has been found in Japan and at three places in the EU, Italy (the Campania and Lombardy regions) and in Germany (Bavaria).
+The beetle’s historical distribution includes China, North and South Korea, Mongolia, and Vietnam.
+More recently, the red-necked longhorn beetle has been found in Japan and in three locations within the EU: Italy (in the regions of Campania and Lombardy) and Germany (Bavaria).

 How it spreads

-It can spread through trade with plants, wood, wooden products and wood packaging material from infested areas.
+The spread can occur through trade in plants, wood, wood products, and wood packaging material from infested areas.

 Special rules for import to the EU and movement within the EU